22388o/awesome-taproot-assets/README.md

 # Awesome Taproot Assets

-Awesome list with resources around Taproot Assets
+ A curated list of Tapprot Assets projects and resources

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 ## What is Taproot Assets?